seatable/seatable-admin-docs/manual/config/dtable_db_conf.md

 - `log_dir`: Location for the logs.
 Defaults to the directory specified in `-c` command line option.
 (Added in 2.3.0)
 - `log_level`: Only log messages with level priority higher than this will be logged.
 Supported levels are "debug", "info", "warn", "error", with ascending priority.
 The default is "info".
 - `slow_query_threshold`: If the processing time exceeds this threshold, a slow log will be recorded.
 Unit is in milliseconds.
 Defaults to 1000.
 (Added in 2.3.0)
+- `row_update_limit`: Controls the rate of row update/delete/insert per second for each base.
+Row update/delete/insert via SQL and APIs are all affected.
+The unit is in number of rows.
+Default is 0, which means no limit.
+(Added in 3.0.0)
+- `global_row_update_limit`: Controls the rate of row update/delete/insert per second for the entire system.
+Row update/delete/insert via SQL and APIs are all affected.
+This option controls the global rate when there are concurrent updates to multiple bases.
+The unit is in number of rows.
+Default is 0, which means no limit.
+(Added in 3.0.0)

 In section `[storage]`: